Statistical Analysis of Networks and Systems

 Contents

-1. Probability models
+1. Review of probability models

-3. Estimation.
+2. Estimation.
 Basic Machine Learning techniques for classification and regression

 Maximum likelihood and bayesian estimation.
 Decision functions, Loss, Risk, Empirical Risk minimization.
 Approximation and estimation.
 Bias-variance tradeoff.
 Classification.
 Linear regression.
+Basic neural networks architectures.

 Activities